Interior of Kansas Capitol outer dome.

 During my tour of the Kansas State Capitol dome, a woman froze in place at the bottom of the last spiral steps near the top and was unable to go all the way.

-The Kansas State Capitol dome tours have been suspended until January 2012 due to renovation, but the rest of the building can be visited from 7:30AM to 5:30PM, Monday to Friday and 8AM to 1PM on Saturday.
+The Kansas State Capitol building can be visited from 8AM to 5PM, Monday to Friday and 8AM to 1PM on Saturday.

 Photos of the Kansas Capitol dome exterior.